sulgik/r4dskr/docs/vectors.md

 #> Error: Tibble columns must have compatible sizes.
 #> * Size 4: Existing data.
 #> * Size 2: Column `y`.
-#> ℹ Only values of size one are recycled.
+#> i Only values of size one are recycled.

 tibble(x = 1:4, y = rep(1:2, 2))
 #> # A tibble: 4 x 2